What left of Angels, photos moldings full of humanism by Fanny Alloing

 From Friday, October 17th till Saturday, November 1st, the artist Fanny Alloing exposes her impressive “photos-moldings” at the Temple of Taste in Nantes.
 Meeting.

-She is washed, tired, but so happy to engage the fifth speed on an installation she wants perfect, in any case as she dreamed, worked, imagined.
+She is washed, tired, but so happy to engage the fifth speed on an installation she wants perfect, in any case as she dreamed, worded, imagined.
 She is Fanny Alloing, professor of Plastic arts today but who, yesterday (a decade), pushed aside her life to be into the creation.
-Thanks to her last job in the human resources, she preserves this “comfortable side with people.
-Into my works, I find everything I like.
+Thanks to her last job in human resources, she preserves this “comfortable side with people.
+In my works, I find everything I like.
 I find the feeling of the drawing and I also have the impression of being in the skin of a sculptor”.

 What she makes, are angels, in a sense because sometimes, suspended in the airs.
-Moldings of body with plastered bands, not completely, to see the outside and the inside.
+Moldings of the body with plastered bands, not completely, to see the outside and the inside.

 The presence of the other one.